AustinLiu01/FPGA_Game/README.md

- this is a game about poke a mole and Game.v is the top level file in this projiect if you want to run the code in your device just use the DE2-115 from Altera,and just copy the Game.sof,and it can satisfy your needs if you still want to understand more details, you can download ohther files.
+ this is a game about poke a mole and Game.v is the top level file in this projiect if you want to run the code in your device just use the DE2-115 from Altera,and just copy the Game.sof,and it can satisfy your needs. if you still want to understand more details, you can download ohther files.
  But I think this step may be is unnnecessary for you,because they misses coments currently, maybe we will make them perfect in the future(or if we have some time),at last,we sincerely hope you can have a good time.